backand/stripe-example/README.md

 At this point, your application is running!
 You can access it at **[http://localhost:3000](http://localhost:3000)**.

+When redirected to PayPal site use this credentials username:paypalTest1@backand.com password:12345678
 ## Code Review

 From this point, we only have a few steps left before we can complete our PayPal integration.
 Review the following code and copy it into your app in order to get your Backand app talking to PayPal.